NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

      <other options>

 This invokes block-matching stereo with parabola subpixel mode, which can be fast but not of high quality.
-The best results are likely produced with::
+Much better results are likely produced with::

    parallel_stereo --alignment-method affineepipolar \
      --stereo-algorithm asp_mgm --subpixel-mode 3    \
      <other options>

 which uses ASP's implementation of MGM (:numref:`asp_sgm`).
+For best results one can use ``--subpixel-mode 2``, but that is very slow.

+For steep terrains it is suggested to mappoject the images (:numref:`mapproj-example`).

 ASP also implements local alignment, when the input images are split into tiles (with overlap) and locally aligned.
 This makes it possible